How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 How Does Myofunctional Therapy Help with Jaw Function?

-You may be wondering how exercises targeting facial muscles can improve jaw function.
+You may wonder how exercises targeting facial muscles can improve jaw function.
 The answer lies in the close connection between the muscles of the face, tongue, and jaw.
 Dysfunction in one area can cause strain and imbalance in others.
 For example, poor tongue posture or incorrect swallowing patterns can place stress on the jaw joint, leading to pain or limited movement.

 Here’s how myofunctional therapy can help: